 Want to know how nonlinear material works?
 Take a read!

 I want to wrap it up with the most common question.
 Now you know the differences between linear and nonlinear approach, but the question remains: how about my case?

-It’s impossible to discuss this in one post, so I’ve made a whole series about tis topic on my blog.
-You will find there not only a flowchart that will guid you in the choice, but also a complete guide on how to approach each step of the way.
-I’m sure you will find those useful!
+It’s impossible to discuss this in one post, so I’ve made a whole series about this topic on my blog.
+You will find there not only a flowchart that will guide you in the choice, but also a complete guide on how to approach each step of the way.
+I’m sure you will find that useful!

 Is this stress above yield acceptable?

 Well… there is no answer to that.
 Firstly, the stress above yield in the linear analysis just indicates that there will be yielding involved in reality.
 This in itself is not a tragedy, but it doesn’t mean this is always acceptable.
 My favorite example is:

 Imagine you have 2 specimen.
 First is a rod under uniform tension, the second is the same rode under bending.
 Is yield acceptable?

 Well for the rode in tension it’s not!
 After all the entire cross-section is under the same stress.
 If you allow it to yield, the rod will fail.

 On another hand in bending only the outer parts of the same cross-section will yield.
 In such a case you are most likely fine, and this is perfectly allowable in design codes.
 Even more, when you use the “plastic section modulus” in design (default in most codes for steel elements in class 1 and 2) then you allow your cross-section to yield substantially!